2 years ago, the Taliban banned girls from school. It’s a worsening crisis for all Afghans

 Roza Otunbayeva, U.N.
 Secretary-General Antonio Guterres’ special representative for Afghanistan and the head of the U.N. mission in Afghanistan, said one of the obvious impacts of an education ban is the lack of training of aspiring health care professionals.

 Female medical students had their studies halted after last December’s Taliban edict banning higher education for women.
 Afghan women work in hospitals and clinics — health care is one of the few sectors open to them — but the pipeline of qualified people will dry up.
-Afghan women cannot see male doctors, so children will also lose out on medical attention if women are their primary caregivers.
+Afghan women cannot see male doctors, so children will also lose out on medical attention if women are their primary carers.

 “Looking into the future and a scenario where nothing changes, where will the female doctors, midwives, gynecologists, or nurses come from?”
 Otunbayeva said in an email to The Associated Press.
 “In a strictly gender segregated society, how will Afghan women be able to get the most basic healthcare services if there are no female professionals to treat them?”